adstuart/azure-privatelink-dns-microhack/README.md

 `terraform apply`

+- Choose a suitable password to be used for your Virtual Machines

 - Wait for the deployment to complete.
 This will take around 30 minutes (the VPN gateways take the longest to setup).

 ## Task 2 : Explore all the deployed resources